htcf/docs/docs/storage/index.md

 ### REF

 `/ref` is storage space for software and reference databases (such as NCBI databases or software-provided reference sequences).
-Each lab has an initial 1TB of reference space, and this space can be expanded at LTS prices.

 !!!Note
     `/ref` is not currently backed up, therefore **Any data in `/ref` that cannot be recreated should be copied to long term storage (LTS or LTOS) for safe-keeping.**